syncfusion-content/extension-docs/Extension/Xamarin-Extension/Toolbox.md

    ![Syncfusion Xamarin Toolbox wizard](Toolbox_images/Toolbox-img2.jpeg)

-3. The required Syncfusion controls design (.xaml) snippet and namespace will be added by drag and drop the required control from toolbox to designer.
+3. The required Syncfusion controls design (.xaml) snippet and namespace will be added by drag and drop the required control from the toolbox to the designer.

    ![Required Syncfusion control code snippet and namespace in design page](Toolbox_images/Toolbox-img3.jpeg)